1. Get started

 Columns when importing days

-In order to import periods:
+To import periods:

 Imported periods are inserted/merged based on period intervals.